-Reach for the stars: why Shift4 is using its Super Bowl spot to raffle a SpaceX ticket
+Reach for the stars: why Shift4 used Super Bowl to raffle SpaceX seat

 Ushering in an era of commercial space exploration, we have now reached the point where sci-fi has become reality.
 On Sunday's Super Bowl viewers will be formally introduced to SpaceX's first all-civilian flight to outer orbit.
 And, thanks to a billionaire businessman, two tickets are up for grabs.
 The Drum talks to the creatives behind the campaign to raffle off these coveted seats.